Schneider Electric EVLink WallBox (Update A)

 Prerequisites

-• Device must be reachable from the attacker's network segment
+• Device must be accessible from the attacker's network (not isolated or air-gapped)

 Exploitability